mting806/allure-operator/README.md

 ## Usage

-allure-opt monitor the crd in namespace <strong>allure</strong>, it will create allure-docker-service by definition of <strong>allureopts.allure-docker-service.group:v1</strong> api
+allure-opt monitor the crd in namespace <strong>allure</strong>, it will create allure object and loop pytest by definition of <strong>allureopts.allure-docker-service.group:v1</strong> api

 ### Configuration